Medical Care Scheme

 If you are insured and you are injured at work, on an unbroken journey to/from work or you contract a prescribed occupational disease you may get benefits under the Occupational Injuries Scheme.
 One of these benefits is Medical Care.
 The Medical Care Scheme allows you to get a refund of the costs of medical care and attention that are not paid by the Health Service Executive (HSE) or covered by the Treatment Benefit Scheme.

-The following expenses may be refunded if they are not fully met by the HSE or the Department of Social Protection's Treatment Benefit Scheme:
+The following expenses may be refunded if they are not fully met by the HSE or the Department of Employment Affairs and Social Protection's Treatment Benefit Scheme:

 - Doctors' visits